nais/doc/persistence/redis.md

 Redis on NAIS is run without disk/storage.
 This means that if a Redis instance is restarted due to something like maintenance, the data will be lost.
 In other words, *do not* store data here that you cannot afford to lose.

-It's also possible to password protect the Redis instace using our slightly modified image.
+It's also possible to password protect the Redis instance with some configuration.

 ## How to